It doesn’t take a large investment of time or money to become a certified nursing assistant (CNA). Here are the steps you’ll need to take:

 - Enroll in a state-approved nursing assistant program through a community college or trade school.

-- It takes between four to six weeks with at least 160 hours of classwork and clinical training.
+- It takes about 6 to 12 weeks with at least 160 hours of classwork and clinical training.

 - After your program is complete, you will need to pass the CNA certification exam, which consists of two parts—written and practical.